aliNzLami/dreamNote/README.md

   Enables basic multilingual translations even when the network is unavailable using client-side caching and fallback logic

 - Responsive Homepage Design
-  Mobile-friendly layout with scalable typography and container handling via Bootstrap’s system
+  Mobile-friendly layout with scalable typography and container handling via Bootstrap’s system, and Sass coding

 - Smooth User Experience
   Integrated AOS.js for dynamic scroll-triggered animations to enhance visual engagement